 Article XI.
 PRINCIPLES AND PROGRAM

-The boards of local Leagues, LWVNM committees, and state MAL units may make recommendations for program including amendment of a state League position or adoption of a position by concurrence.
+- The boards of local Leagues, LWVNM committees, and member-at-large units may make recommendations for program including amendment of a state League position or adoption of a position by concurrence.
 Recommendations must be sent to the state board at least ten weeks prior to the Convention.

-Any local League, LWVNM committee, state MAL units, or the state board planning to propose the amendment of a state position or adoption of a position by concurrence shall send background information, including pros and cons on the issue and an explanation of the rationale of using concurrence, to all Leagues at least 30 days prior to the Convention.
+- Any local League, LWVNM committee, member-at-large unit, or the state board planning to propose the amendment of a state position or adoption of a position by concurrence shall send background information, including pros and cons on the issue and an explanation of the rationale of using concurrence, to all Leagues at least 30 days prior to the Convention.

 Section 3.
 Program Action.

-After the LWVNM board approves a new or amended position for inclusion in the program, it becomes LWVNM’s position and basis for action on the issue.
-Changes to the position may be made by the Convention according to the procedures described in Article XIV.
+- After the LWVNM board approves a new or amended position for inclusion in the program, it becomes LWVNM’s position and basis for action on the issue.
+Changes to the position may be made by the Convention according to the procedures described above in Section 2.

 Article XII.
 NATIONAL CONVENTION